gousban/LocalNodesTests/README.md

-# Subs Check Custom
+# LocalNodesTests

 A Go program to test and validate proxy nodes using Xray-core.
 The program performs TCP and speed tests on nodes and saves the results in YAML format.
+Idea based on [subs-check](https://github.com/bestruirui/BestSub)

 ## Features